GodfreyDadich/next.js-apostrophe-headless-boilerplate/README.md

 }
 ```

-`API_DOMAIN` is set in the `utils/constants.js` and is to be the domain at which you have deployed your Apostrophe-Headless instance.
+`API_DOMAIN` is set in the `.env` and is to be the domain at which you have deployed your Apostrophe-Headless instance.
 The `urlbase` variable adds the rest of the base paths currently used by a standard install of Apostrophe-Headless.
 The `path` variable is used as the item type.
 More documentation on how
 Apostrophe-Headless handles requests can be found [here](https://github.com/apostrophecms/apostrophe-headless)

 I do have a branch of Apostrophe-Headless that will accept `slug` as a query parameter when trying to requst a single page.
 I'm not sure why it was excluded from the original codebase ( I'm sure there were reasons ) or how they (Apostrophe peeps) will feel about it, but I have a fork [here](https://github.com/blaineo/apostrophe-headless) that I am maintaining as best I can.
 The main difference can be found on lines [96](https://github.com/blaineo/apostrophe-headless/blob/master/lib/modules/apostrophe-pages-headless/index.js#L96) and [125](https://github.com/blaineo/apostrophe-headless/blob/master/lib/modules/apostrophe-pages-headless/index.js#L125) of the `apostrophe-pages-headless` module.